 I posted this on Facebook, so if we are connected there, I’m sorry you have to read this twice.

+In 1952, GM introduced the Autronic Eye.
 It was a sensor that would detect lights from oncoming traffic and automatically dim your car’s high beams, aka, brights.

 Since then, and for decades now, cars have had some form of automatic headlights.
 All you need to do is set your little dial to AUTO, and then your headlights will turn on if it’s dark outside your car, and turn off if it’s light.

+It’s a subtle thing that (almost) all of us appreciate without thinking about.
 I say ALMOST all of us, because there is one person in my life who has the AUTO feature in her car and chooses… yes, consciously chooses, not to use it.

 Instead, this person wants to manually turn lights on and off, leaving the risk of forgetting to either turn them on at night, or forgetting to turn them off and killing the battery.

+I don’t want to name names, but this person: 1.
+Is not me.
+2. Lives in the same house as me.
 3. Is 1 of 2 people in our house legally allowed to operate a car.

 So, every time I get to drive said person’s luxury minivan (learn more about that awesome experience in this post), and heaven forbid it is dark, I get flashed – AND NOT THE GOOD KIND OF FLASHED – to remind me to turn on the headlights that I THOUGHT were already on because every car I’ve had since high school just does it automatically.